BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 Whenever I need to update this in the future, all it will require is changing two lines.
 No deployment, etc. is needed as it will auto compile.

+Btw, you can try it now at [http://aka.ms/AzureFunctionsLive](http://aka.ms/AzureFunctionsLive) and be sure to follow [@AzureFunctions](https://twitter.com/AzureFunctions) on Twitter!

 ## Wrap-up

-This really shows the power of Azure Functions and I'm very excited about Serverless!
+This really shows the power of [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and I'm very excited about Serverless!
 As always, thanks for reading and smash one of those share buttons to give this post some love if you found it helpful.
 Also, feel free to leave a comment below or follow me on [twitter](http://twitter.com/mbcrump) for daily links and tips.